roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Now that's a hungry little bitch," Sam laughed, putting his hand on the back of her head and thrusting his cock into her mouth.
 "Get a good mouthful of that, you little slut."

  Cori licked and sucked as quickly as her lips and tongue could work.
 She filled her cheeks with as much chocolate as she could, continually fighting the reflex to swallow.
 Funny, it had taken her a while to learn to control her gag reflex, but seldom did she have to deal with not swallowing -- except for when a guy wanted her to hold his cum in her mouth for a while.
 Anyway, she had planned to get as much chocolate as she could from both cocks, but realized that she couldn't possibly hold this gooey chocolate syrup in her mouth without spilling or swallowing it while she opened her mouth to suck Miles.
 She'd have to empty her mouth first.
 She quickly scrambled back and spit the chocolate out onto the ice cream, disappointed at how little it looked like.
 She looked at Sam's cock as she headed back and was surprised to see that a lot of chocolate still remained.
-Report_Story #6